Graph Filters for Signal Processing and Machine Learning on Graphs: Filter Design and Identification

 The nuclear norm regularizer $\| \cdot \|_*$ promotes a low-rank solution since the true $\mtZ$ has rank one.
 The mixed norm $\| \mtZ \|_{2,1} = \sum_{i=1}^N \| \vcz_i\|_2$ is the sum of the $\ell_2$-norms of the rows of $\mtZ$, thus promoting a row-sparse structure in $\mtZ$.
-This is aligned with the sparse assumption on $\vcx$, since each zero entry in $\vcx$ generates a whole row of zeros in the outer product $\mtZ = \vcx \vch^{\top}.$ After solving for $\mtZ^*$, we can recover $\vcx$ and $\vch$ from, e.g., a rank one decomposition of $\mtZ^*$.
+This is aligned with the sparse assumption on $\vcx$, since each zero entry in $\vcx$ generates a whole row of zeros in the outer product $\mtZ = \vcx \vch^{\top}.$ Upon solving for $\mtZ^*$, we can recover $\vcx$ and $\vch$ from, e.g., a rank one decomposition of $\mtZ^*$.
 Alternative relaxations to the row-sparsity and rank minimization have been proposed.
-For instance, \cite{Ramirez2021-Blind} proposes a majorization-minimization procedure that yields lower-rank solutions compared to the convex relaxation in~\eqref{eqn_blind_deconvolution}.
-Furthermore,~\cite{Iwata2020-Dconvolution} provides an explicit handle on the number of non-zero rows of the matrix to be recovered.
+For instance, \cite{Ramirez2021-Blind} proposes a majorization-minimization procedure that yields lower-rank solutions compared to the convex relaxation in~\eqref{eqn_blind_deconvolution}, whereas~\cite{Iwata2020-Dconvolution} provides a handle to control the row-sparsity of the recovered matrix.

 Extensions to multiple input-output pairs (with a common filter) along with theoretical guarantees when the GSO $\mtS$ is normal (i.e., $\mtS \mtS^{\fnH} = \mtS^{\fnH} \mtS $) are investigated in~\cite{Segarra2017-Blind}.
 The related case of a single graph signal as input to multiple filters (generating multiple outputs) is studied in~\cite{Yu2020-Blind}, thus generalizing the classical blind multi-channel identification problem in DSP.
 This setting is relevant when studying a common stimulus to several systems (e.g., the same image shown to several patients while their brain activity is recorded) or the effect of a single stimulus measured at different points in time (e.g., several snapshots of the spread of a rumor).
 The work in~\cite{Iglesias2020-Demixing} addresses blind demixing when a single observation formed by the sum of multiple outputs is available, and it is assumed that these outputs are generated by different sparse inputs diffused through different graph filters.
 This setting is relevant when the observations are given by the superposition of several concurrent processes.
 For example, we can model a brain state as the result of the simultaneous reaction to several stimuli that we want to separate.